spinningtopsofdoom/madison-meetup-datomic-demo/meetup/bonus/01-bonus.md

 !SLIDE

-Act like a graph database
+# Acts like a graph database

     @@@clojure
     ;; All the people alice likes